Arth-ur/sphinxcontrib-bitfield/README.rst

         trim long bitfield names, must provide the horizontal space available for a single character
     legend:
         space separated list of name and type optionally enclosed in quotes
+    caption:
+        String caption for the bitfield.
+If specified, the bitfield will be rendered as a figure

 For more details, see the `bit_field <https://github.com/Arth-ur/bitfield>`_ package.